grace-mao23/CMafia/README.md

 You must respond correctly with "yes" or "no" and then press the Return key on your keyboard.
 Responding with any other response will cause the program to fail.
 In addition, if there are 4 or more users connected, but you are still on the prompt concerning with 3 people, that is okay!
 If you say yes, it will start the game without the latest players, and only play with the first 3 people in the game.
 If you say no, then it will give you the prompt regarding 4 players.

-At the beginning of the game, everyone gets assigned one of the four following roles: Civilian, Mafia, Detective, and Nurse.
+At the beginning of the game, everyone gets to choose a username.
+Then, everyone gets assigned one of the four following roles: Civilian, Mafia, Detective, and Nurse.
 Civilians are basically useless.
 Mafia gets to kill one person during the night phase.
 Nurse gets to heal one person during the night phase.
 Detectives get to find out the role of one other person in the night phase.

 Once the game begins, the day phase will begin.
 The first day, there will be nothing for you to do.
 Then, comes the night phase, where each of the following roles can do their actions: